Masks no longer mandatory as of February 2

 However, it is still valid:

-1. you are infected with the coronavirus?
+1. You are infected with the coronavirus?
 Stay at home!
 This is how you protect other TU members from infection.
 The TU expects that members of the university who are infected with the coronavirus do not come to the TU.
 Those who are fit for duty despite being infected should work from home in a mobile capacity if possible.
 This applies to a corona infection as well as to all other illnesses and infections.
 Those who are ill should report to supervisors unfit for work or duty and seek medical treatment if necessary.

 2. As the legal basis has changed, employees are no longer obliged to inform their superiors in the event of a proven infection with the coronavirus.